History of Palm Springs

 © History Oasis

-In Palm Springs' rush to redefine itself in the post-war period, much of the city's historic architectural fabric fell victim to the wrecking ball.
+In Palm Springs’ rush to redefine itself in the post-war period—much of the city’s historic architectural was destroyed.

-The building boom of the 1950s and 60s ushered in a period of aggressive "redevelopment" where old structures were demolished with impunity to make way for the new.
+The building boom of the 1950s and 60s was a period of aggressive “redevelopment.”

-Unique early homes in the Desert Spanish Revival and Mid-Century Modern styles were destroyed by the dozens.
+Desert Spanish Revival and Mid-Century Modern styles that made the town famous were destroyed.

-Historic hotels, speakeasies and other landmarks dating back to Palm Springs' founding decades met the same fate.
+Historic hotels, speakeasies, and other landmarks dating back to Palm Springs’ founding also didn’t last the demolition.

 Collection